brewerj3/brewerj3.github.io/essays/smart-questions.md

 ## What makes a question good?

-We have all heard the saying "There are not stupid questions.".
+We have all heard the saying "There are no stupid questions.".
 This is debatable but what I feel is not debatable is that there are bad questions and good questions.
 So what makes a question good or bad?

 ## Bad Questions

 Let's start with what makes a bad question.
 A bad question will result in poor answers, or perhaps none at all.
 To make a bad question you can leave out context needed to get the answer you want.
 Asking for a solution is not the same as asking for an answer.
 Asking someone to just fix your code and showing no desire to learn is a good way to receive no responses.

+## Good Questions

+A good question is concise with no extra information.
+Include necessary context, but don't add things like "I am  doing homework."  this just makes people less likely to help.